camchenry/camchenry-remix/posts/typescript-type-guards.md

 | Assertion function         | Assert invariants that should always be true                    |
 | Custom type guard function | Check that a type meets some arbitrary conditions               |

-If this article was helpful, let me know on Twitter at [@cammchenry](https://twitter.com/cammchenry)!
-If you enjoy guides like this, consider signing up for my mailing list to be notified when new posts are published.
+If this article was helpful, let me know at [@camchenry](https://bsky.app/profile/camchenry.com)!

 Good luck, and happy coding!